-Unit/Lesson Sequence: One of two lessons in the "Water's Living Things" 4th grade module based at Arlington Echo Outdoor Education Center.
+Unit/Lesson Sequence: This is one of two lessons in the "Severn Science" 4th grade module based at Arlington Echo Outdoor Education Center.

 Content Standards:

 • Environmental Literacy

 4.A.1.b.
 Explain and demonstrate food webs for a particular environment.5.A.1.Analyze the effects of human activities on earth's natural processes.8.F.1.b.
 Identify actions that can be taken as individuals and those that require the involvement of other people, organizations and government.